Children in Low-Income Families Local Measure

 - Levels of child poverty in Somerset are consistently below South West and national averages, but mask significant variations at lower geographical levels.

-- At a district level, the highest percentages of children in poverty in 2015 were in Sedgemoor (15.6%) and the lowest in Taunton Deane (11.6%).
+- At a district level, the highest percentage of children in poverty in 2016 was in West Somerset (16.3%) and the lowest percentage in Mendip (11.9%).

-- Bridgwater Hamp ward had the highest proportion of children (under 16) living in poverty (28.2%).
+- Glastonbury St Benedict's ward had the highest proportion of children (under 16) living in poverty (25.8%).

-- Glastonbury St. Edmund's ward and Chard Combe were the only other Somerset wards where the proportion of children living in poverty was at least one in four.
+- Bridgwater Hamp was the only other Somerset ward where the proportion of children living in poverty was at least one in four.

-It should be noted that the Children in Low-Income Families Local Measure is a relative measure of poverty (so, for example, if the national median income level falls, so does the 'poverty line', and fewer households will fall below this threshold).
+It should be noted that the Children in Low-Income Families Local Measure is a relative measure of poverty (so, if the national median income level falls, so does the 'poverty line', and fewer households will be within the threshold).

 Alternative measure: Children in Out-of-Work Benefit Households

-In November 2017 the Department for Work and Pensions (DWP) published its latest annual snapshot of numbers of children living in out-of-work benefit claimant households.
-This represented a snapshot as at 31 May 2016.
+In December 2018, the Department for Work and Pensions (DWP) released its latest annual snapshot of children living in out-of-work benefit households, representing an alternative proxy indicator of child poverty.